1 hour 30 min

 The history of Jewish Ghetto in Rome takes us back in time to Roman times, with the road called Portico D’Ottavia, which will also be our first stop in the visit.
 This area of the is a real open museum.

 His name choose Emperor Augustus, dedicating it to his sister Octavia.
 Think that it was made between 33 and 23 BC, only this can make you understand how much history has passed in this small corner of Rome.
 Over the centuries it has been renovated several times,

-Right next door is also the Teatro Marcello, a structure very similar to that of the most important amphitheater in the world!
+Right next door is also the Teatro Marcello, a structure very similar to that of the most important amphitheatre in the world!
 But it is not!

-This theater was in fact-built years before, and was fundamental for the design of the Colosseum, theater was often used in Ancient Rome, and if today we can see arena’s like the Colosseum or the Arena of Verona, in part you also owe it to this beautiful theater.
+This theatre was in fact-built years before, and was fundamental for the design of the Colosseum, theatre was often used in Ancient Rome, and if today we can see arena’s like the Colosseum or the Arena of Verona, in part you also owe it to this beautiful theatre.

 But the era of Ancient Rome mixes in this place with another reality, very different that still testifies to the suffering and pain of the Jewish people.

 You must know that over the centuries Jews have been forced to stay in this neighbourhood, hence the name “Jewish Ghetto”.
 It was Pope Paul IV Carafa who built it in order to better control and supervise the Jews present in the city.